 Beta testing is a great field to get into if you want to try something and contribute to making it better before it hits the market.
-Before I go into listing the best websites their are some helpful hints you should know about beta testing:
+Before I go into listing the best websites, there are some helpful hints you should know about beta testing:

 - You must be willing to commit time to the beta test!

-- Do not get your hopes up if you did not get accepted into the current beta test their are always more beta tests that come along in the future.
+- Do not get your hopes up if you did not get accepted into the current beta test.
+There are always more beta tests that come along in the future.

-- http://www.codeplex.com - a nice website for finding free and open source software.
+- http://www.codeplex.com - A nice website for finding free and open source software.
 You can find software by category or search by name.
-This website also allows developers to make their own software and put ads on their project page to make money off of.
+This website also allows developers to make their own software and put ads on their project page to make money off it.
 You will find many beta releases of open source software here.

-http://www.onlinebeta.com - now http://www.betabound.com - Centercode's login page for beta testing.
+http://www.onlinebeta.com - Now http://www.betabound.com - Centercode's login page for beta testing.
 Centercode offers a variety of beta tests ranging from video games to developer tools to hardware tests.
-They have some NDA's depending on what is beta tested so read the fine print carefully!
-(The video games are more then likely going to have an NDA depending on where they are distributed).
+They have some NDAs depending on what is beta tested so read the fine print carefully!
+(The video games are more than likely going to have an NDA depending on where they are distributed).